Baro Ferret

 Pierre Joseph "Baro" Ferret (1908–1976) was a gypsy jazz guitarist and composer.
-He was known by his gypsy nickname "Baro," which meant "Big One" or even "King" in Romany.
+He was known by his Romani nickname "Baro," which meant "Big One" or even "King" in Romany.
 Through his brother Jean "Matelo" Ferret, Baro met Django Reinhardt, and the two men became both friends and rivals.
 From 1931, the Ferret brothers, along with their third brother Etienne "Sarane" Ferret, and cousin René "Challain" Ferret, were favorite sidemen of Reinhardt.
 Baro recorded around 80 sides with Reinhardt.
 The Ferret brothers played with musicians including Didi Duprat.

 Baro retired as a full-time musician during World War II and devoted himself to running bars and to black market businesses during the German occupation of Paris, an activity he continued into the early 1970s.